thesse1/webmethods-api-gateway-staging/README.md

   - After this is done, the changes from the developer's local repository are committed to the VCS.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the wm_{test_}apigw_staging_deploy_to_dev_int or dev_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to DEV_INT or DEV_EXT using the deploy_to_stages pipeline.

   - The new API can now be tested on DEV_INT or DEV_EXT environment.

-  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE_INT or STAGE_EXT using the wm_{test_}apigw_staging_deploy_to_stage_int or stage_ext pipeline.
+  - Someone will now propagate the changes by publishing the API project from the feature branch (or the master branch if no feature branch was created) to STAGE_INT or STAGE_EXT using the deploy_to_stages pipeline.

   - The new API can now be tested on STAGE_INT or STAGE_EXT environment.

-  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the wm_{test_}apigw_staging_deploy_to_prod_int or prod_ext pipeline.
+  - After successful testing, someone can now merge the feature branch into the master branch and propagate the changes by publishing the API project from the master branch to PROD_INT or PROD_EXT using the deploy_to_stages pipeline.

 ### Option B: Using the export/import pipelines

   - The developer would first have to update the API Gateway artifacts of the existing API project on the central CONFIG environment.
-The developer executes the wm_{test_}apigw_staging_deploy_to_config pipeline for the petstore API project.
+The developer executes the deploy_to_config pipeline for the petstore API project.

   - The developer would then create the new API on the central CONFIG environment making sure it is correctly assigned to the Internal API group and/or to the External API group.